 Due to the nature of the Company's operations, revenue and receivable are typically concentrated amongst a relatively small customer base of oil and gas companies.
 The Company has policies in place to ensure that drilling contracts are with customers of adequate financial standing and appropriate credit history, and where necessary, certain guarantees either in form of bank or parent company may be requested.
-Additionally, the customers' payment profile and credit exposure are continuously monitored at the entity level by the management.
+Additionally, the customer's payment profile and credit exposure are continuously monitored at the entity level by the management.
 The maximum exposure to credit risk for each class of financial assets is the carrying amount of that class of financial assets on the balance sheet.

-The trade receivables of the Company comprise of 1 debtor (2021: 2 debtors) that represent 100% of trade receivables.
+The trade receivables of the Company comprise of 1 debtor that represent 100% of trade receivables as at 31 March 2021.